369Saur/task_manager/README.md

 ├── package-lock.json
 ├── package.json
 └── README.md
 ```

-## **Assumptions Made During Development**
+## **Development Considerations**

--   **Local Storage for Persistence**: Local storage is used to keep the application simple and eliminate the need for backend integration.
+-   **Data Storage**: Local storage was chosen to simplify the project and remove the need for a backend.
--   **Unique Task Identification**: Each task is assigned a unique `id` generated using `Date.now()`, which is considered sufficient for this context.
+-   **Task IDs**: Tasks are uniquely identified using timestamps (`Date.now()`), which is sufficient for this use case.
--   **Simultaneous Filter and Search**: The filter dropdown and search input work together, allowing users to refine task lists based on both criteria.
+-   **Filter and Search Synergy**: Filters and search functionality work seamlessly together to provide a refined list of tasks.
--   **Basic Input Validation**: The app includes minimal validation, assuming users will provide valid input.
+-   **Input Validation**: Basic validation is implemented, relying on user-provided input to be reasonable.
--   **Search Across Title and Description**: The search feature scans both task title and description for matches, accommodating varied user search behaviors.
+-   **Search Scope**: Both task titles and descriptions are searched to accommodate diverse user needs.
--   **Compact Task List View**: The task description is hidden in the list view to maintain a simplified and focused interface.
+-   **Streamlined UI**: The task description is hidden in the list view to keep the interface clutter-free and focused.